-There are multiple challenges to establishing a cohesive monitoring network in this region, including the wide variety of landscape positions, tidal/fluvial flood regimes, and salinity regimes within which the site sits, the increasing abundance of invasive aquatic plant species that affect ecosystem structure and function, 'take' issues associated with the impact of certain monitoring activities on listed fish, and the need to coordinate with the IEP.
-Of course, the monitoring investments being made by IEP, Montezuma Wetlands, and other institutions also present opportunities to build a more unified science enterprise across this key portion of SFE.
-The TAC and SC can explore these opportunities in parallel with establishment of the priority networks described above, to support timely monitoring of the latter.
+There are multiple challenges to establishing a cohesive WRMP monitoring network (or networks) in this region, especially the wide variety of landscape positions, tidal/fluvial flood regimes, and salinity regimes within which these sites sit.
+One potential solution could be to break out monitoring site subnetworks within distinct geographies, such as the Denverton-Nurse Slough complex, Cache Slough complex, West Delta, North Delta, and other subregions described above in footnote 4.
+Other challenges to site network establishment include the increasing abundance of invasive aquatic plant species in the region that affect ecosystem structure and function, 'take' issues associated with the potential impacts of certain monitoring activities on listed fish, and, crucially, the need to coordinate monitoring with IEP Tidal Wetland Monitoring Project Work Team and CDFW Fish Restoration Program.
+The IEP/FRP science framework and protocols are focused on the recovery of listed fish species (e.g., Delta smelt, Chinook salmon) and achieving the restoration acreage objectives associated with California's EcoRestore initiative as well as the Biological Opinions for operation of the federal and state water projects.
+Of course, the monitoring investments being made by IEP/FRP, Montezuma Wetlands, and other institutions also present tremendous opportunities to build a more unified science enterprise across this key portion of SFE.
+The TAC and SC can explore these opportunities with IEP/FRP in parallel with establishment of the priority networks described above, to support timely monitoring of the latter.